Our Guides

 In his years of guiding, Bate has worked in many lodges in the delta until he joined Letaka Mobile Safaris in 2019.

-Bate’s favourite animal is the Wild Dog, he loves their social structure and the way they look after each other and share food.
+Bait’s favourite animal is the Wild Dog, he loves their social structure and the way they look after each other and share food.
 His favourite bird is the Rosy-throated Longclaw, because of their elusive nature and it is a great accomplishment finding them!

 When he isn`t on safari he lives with his wife and two kids in Maun, the Gateway to the Delta.